hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/SWOT-Analysis.md

 ## What is a SWOT analysis?

-This docuement provides information about how to do a SWOT analysis.
+This document provides information about how to do a SWOT analysis.

 **SWOT** stands for **S**trengths **W**eaknesses **O**pportunities **T**hreats.